DralnMatthew/Cookify/README.md

 - BACKEND_URL=
 - PORT=9080

+2. Set `baseURL` in `frontend/src/utils/baseURL.js` to `http://localhost:9080`

-2. Under `Cookify` folder, open one terminal, and run `cd backend` and `npm install` to install environment for backend.
+3. Under `Cookify` folder, open one terminal, and run `cd backend` and `npm install` to install environment for backend.
 Run `npm start` to start the backend service.

-3. Under `Cookify` folder, open another terminal, and run `cd frontend` and `npm install` to install environment for frontend.
+4. Under `Cookify` folder, open another terminal, and run `cd frontend` and `npm install` to install environment for frontend.
 Run `npm start` to start the frontend service.

 Visit http://localhost:3000

-## Initial Deployment
+## Run on Cloud

 1. Set your Google Cloud Platform account